CNIC-Proteomics/nf-PTM-compass/docs/SingularityCE.md

 ## Install Go
 SingularityCE is written in **Go**, and may require a newer version of Go than is available in the repositories of your distribution.
 We recommend installing the latest version of Go from the official binaries (https://golang.org/dl/)

+The version of Go that we have tested is 1.22.1.

+After deciding on a release to install, run the following commands to proceed with the installation.
 ```
 export VERSION=1.22.1 OS=linux ARCH=amd64 && \
   cd /tmp && \